 The excerpts from Lucas's writings I have explored up to now suggest that Lucas abides by the 'non-exploitation' precept.
-Such an attitude of 'methodological purism' requires a high degree of stoicism, since it amounts for the model-builder to foregoing the opportunity to promote her preferred ideology.
-However, as was the case for the 'non-interference' principle, other passages from Lucas's work suggest that he did not always fully abide by this precept.
+Such an attitude of 'methodological purism' requires a high degree of stoicism, since it amounts for the model-builder to forgoing the opportunity to promote her preferred ideology.
+However, as was the case for the 'non-interference' principle, other passages suggest that escapes from the non-exploitation principle are possible, what of course would be good news because it is odd to require that macroeconomic models led to policy conclusions while refusing to take stock of them.

 Although this has only rarely been pointed out (see however, Hahn (1982), Modigliani (1989) and De Vroey (2004)), Friedman's policy conclusion that monetary expansion has no durable effect on unemployment is premised on the assumption that the natural rate of unemployment has already been attained when this expansion takes place.
 This is a case where Keynesians would admit that there is no rationale for monetary activism.
 In other words, the inefficiency conclusion is as much built into the premises of Friedman's model as it is in Lucas's.
 Hence the non-exploitation precept should apply.
 However, this is not the line taken by Lucas.
-The reason he took another line is that an additional element had entered the picture, the possibility of obtaining an empirical validation of the prediction made by a theory, a possibility that was absent from his own models.
-Lucas recurrently expressed the view that the stagflation of the 1970s was a quasi-laboratory experiment allowing economists to discriminate between the Keynesian Phillips-curve and the natural-rate-of-unemployment models, and the result of which was a hands down victory for Friedman's theory.
-Because of this predictive success, Lucas's qualms about the political exploitation of the model's conclusion vanish!
-In spite of their ideological content, theoretical policy conclusions can be used in support of policy recommendations on the basis of the predictive success of empirical work.
-In other words, the prediction criterion has overridden the non-exploitation principle.
+The reason he took another line is that an additional element was brought into the picture, the possibility of obtaining an empirical validation of the theory's prediction, a possibility that was absent from his own models.
+Lucas recurrently expressed the view that the stagflation of the 1970s was a quasilaboratory experiment allowing economists to discriminate between the Keynesian Phillips-curve and the natural-rate-of-unemployment models, the result of which was a hands down victory for Friedman's theory.
+After an experiment of that kind, any qualms about the political exploitation of the policy conclusions of the model in point can be put aside.